RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-use-and-edit-saved-queries.md

 ---
-parent: Queries
+parent: How-to guides
 ---

-## Working with Saved queries
+## How to use and edit saved queries

 To open a saved query click on the Queries button in the top bar